Submit All Publications for Review and/or Tracking

-Fill out and submit the Publication Intent Form (formerly known as the Manuscript Concept Form) - Your Data Use Request (DUR) was approved by the Data Access Committee (DAC) some time ago.
-Now that you have a research artifact that is ready for publication, please fill out and submit the Publication Intent Form, which will notify the Publication Committee that you have a manuscript or other work to be registered.
-(Other works include: posters, blogs, press releases, podium presentations, etc.)
+Fill out and submit the N3C Publication Intent Form - Your Data Use Request (DUR) was previously approved by the Data Access Committee (DAC).
+Now that you have a research product that is ready for publication, please fill out and submit the Publication Intent Form, which will notify the Publication Committee that you have a manuscript or other research product to be registered.
+(Other works include: posters, blogs, press releases, oral abstracts, podium presentations, etc.)

 Per the N3C Attribution and Publication Principles, all manuscripts using N3C community resources must be reviewed by the Publication Committee.
 Other works such as abstracts and podium presentations do not require approval by the Publication Committee, but should be submitted once they have been accepted by the conference to allow for promotion on the N3C website and other venues and to track output of N3C collaborator accomplishments.

-- Please be aware that the Download Committee must review and approve data used for tables, figures, and other reporting in your publication.
-Fill out a Download Request from inside the N3C Data Enclave and allow 48 hours during business days for approval.
+The Download Committee, who works in tandem with the Publication Committee, must review and approve data used for tables, figures, and other reporting in your publication as defined in the N3C Results Download Policy.
+Fill out a Download Request Form inside the N3C Data Enclave and allow 48 business day hours for approval.
 The Publication Committee cannot release your publication until all data downloads have been first reviewed and approved by the Download Committee.

 Use the N3C Paper Status Update Form to submit any revisions or updates to your publication.

 Manuscript Draft Review - All submitted manuscript drafts will be reviewed by the Publication Committee to verify overall scope and compatibility with the DUR and ensure compliance with ICMJE Guidelines, as well as the guidelines outlined in the N3C Attribution & Publication Principles and N3C User Code of Conduct.
 Other works mentioned above are submitted for tracking purposes only and do not require a response from the Publication Committee.